 452 Professor Pekka Pushka, director of the North Karelia project and head of the division of health and chronic diseases at the National Public Health Institute, Helsinki.
 "Twenty-five years ago, Finland had a major coronary vascular disease problem, with by far the highest mortality rates in the world.
 Most of the coronary deaths in Finland are sudden and happen before people reach hospital, so we realised that most of the potential for solving the problem lay in primary prevention.
 With this in mind, we started the North Karelia project with the aim of reducing mortality from coronary heart disease, but also offering general health promotion advice.
-"It is not enough just to work with chronically high-risk patients, we must also work with those who may only have moderately raised risk factors.

 "Most of the reduction in mortality has tracked the reduction in risk factors - yes it has been difficult to change people's behaviour, but a comprehensive, positive programme can have meaningful effects on a population's lifestyle.
 The big question is not what to do but how to do it."